RavenousLegs

 Spotted Deers in Ross Island, Andaman and Nicobar

-My trip to Andaman Islands was for a specific purpose.
-I wanted to get my Advanced Open Water SCUBA Diving certification in Andaman Islands.
-I spent a week at the Havelock Island.
+My trip to the Andaman Islands was for a specific purpose, to get my Advanced Open Water SCUBA Diving certification.
+I spent a week at Havelock Island.

-I was glad I made a short trip to Ross Island before I flew out of Port Blair.
-I would have missed out on something very beautiful otherwise.
+I was glad I made a short detour to Ross Island before departing from Port Blair.
+Otherwise, I would have missed out on something truly beautiful.

 How to reach Ross Island from Port Blair